Where is the Thayers King Snake from?

 Thayers King Snake Diet

 Wild Thayers king snake eat lizards, rodents, and other snakes.
-In captivity some do prefer a diet including lizards, but will eat rodents if it has been is scented using shed lizard skin.
+In captivity some do want a diet including lizards, but will eat rodents if it has been is scented using shed lizard or snake skin.

 The king snake should be fed one defrosted mouse every 1-2 weeks.
 It’s important to not feed your snake a mouse that is larger than the largest part of the snake.
 Thayers king snakes can eat mice their entire lives by starting them with pinkies as a hatchling and moving up in size as the animal grows.